WinnyTroy/Personal-stuff/README.md

     - The response is then transformed using the Jolt Transform processor to return only the valueCount received from the `All UpdateCounter's` variable gotten after hitting the Nifi counts API.
 All others are removed from the output reveived from this processor.
                             [image of the response received from the jolt transform processor]
     - The count data is then evaluated from the response and inserted into the Counts table

 Getting Project count for the current month
     - This is obtained using Nifi's Expression Language.
+    - The date created attribute is evaluated from the response received after we hit the projects endpoint.
+    - This attributed is then equated to the current month and year.
+These two variables are as well obtained using Nifi's expression language.
+If the variables are a match then the project is counted, else it is not included in the count.

+Getting Project count for the current month
+    - This is obtained using Nifi's Expression Language.